The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ### Multi-Target

-**Doton** does 70p per tick (every 3s), with one additional tick happening the moment you drop the Doton.
-That’s a total of 9 ticks for 630p.
+**Doton** does 70p per tick (every three), with one additional tick happening the moment you drop the Doton.
+That’s a total of nine ticks for 630p.
 You should use this pre-pull for boss pulls, if you are able to.
-Otherwise, Doton should be used on 2 targets when they sit within the Doton for at least \~18s (or 7 ticks).
-3 targets for at least \~12s (5 ticks) and 4 targets for at least ~6s (3 ticks).
+Otherwise, Doton should be used on two targets when they sit within the Doton for at least \~18s (or seven ticks), three targets for at least \~12s (5 ticks) and four targets for at least ~6s (three ticks).

 **Katon** should only be used on 3+ targets, and ideally when Doton is placed to be able to proc Hollow Nozuchi.